Dishongh Scavo Barte

 In 1997 the attraction of another fine arts/business opportunity led Dishongh to partner with her mother, Patricia Scavo, to open the Blue Moon Gallery in Hot Springs, Arkansas which showcased original art by local and regional artists.
 For 17 years the Blue Moon was recognized as one of the premier galleries in the region and allowed Dishongh to further hone her skills in the world of fine art and business.

-Now the journey continues in a new and exciting form.
 After a decade of representing artist Randall M. Good at the Blue Moon Gallery the relationship evolved in two important ways.
-First, as business partner in Good Studios, Scavo combines her business and marketing expertise to increase the reach and scope of her business partner's vision and coordinates all interaction between the client, the public, and Randall M. Good.
-Second, Scavo is the Developmental Editor on Good's book project, The Shael Ovalis.
+First, as business partner in Good Studios, Dishongh combines her business and marketing expertise to increase the reach and scope of her business partner's vision and coordinates all interaction between the client, the public, and Randall M. Good.
+Second, she is the Developmental Editor on Good's book project, The Shael Ovalis.
 As such, she merges her knowledge of Good's creative intent with her organizational skills to support the production, completion and, ultimately, the dissemination of this complex work which unites his visual and literary sensibilities.